|

 genes using specific primers.
 In order to facilitate rapid

-and accurate processing of samples, we have adapted the
+processing of samples, we have adapted the

 approach to allow use of TaqMan